edwinst/nes64-controller-modification/README.md

    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-schematics.png?raw=true)

+   The new part of the wiring (highlighted in the diagrams) is connected to the PCB in three places:
+   1. At the pad where the "1 UP" wire of the cable connects.
+There is a solder via connection at this pad where you can easily connect wires from both sides of the PCB.
+   1. At the exposed part of the trace going to the "UP"-button.
+   1. At the exposed part of the trace going to the "A"-button.

    Wiring with 2x ON-ON-ON switch:
    (Note that there is a connection to the "1 UP" pin of the cable on both sides of the PCB.)